 This rotation consists of four weeks of inpatient internal medicine.
 Each of the teams is staffed by one attending physician.
 Services average a census of 10-12 patients.
 Each week of internal medicine service consists of six days of short call, with admissions ending at 4 p.m. on week days and 1 p.m. on weekend days and one day of long call ending at 7 p.m.
 A night team (two residents and a hospitalist) cover the nights.
 A team can expect 2-3 admissions on a typical day.
-Each service team is composed of a second or third-year resident, three first-year internal medicine or transitional residents and one or two medical students.
+Each service team is composed of a second or third-year resident, three first-year internal medicine, transitional, or family medicine residents and one or two medical students.
 Two of the three interns on each GM teaching team will do a brief "night float" stint during the rotation.
-This will consist of five nights in a row (Sunday-Thursday, 7:30 p.m. to 7:00 a.m.) during which they will be responsible for up to 3-4 new admissions.
+This will consist of six nights in a row (Sunday-Thursday, 7:30 p.m. to 7:00 a.m.) during which they will be responsible for up to 3-4 new admissions.
 All patients will be turned over in the morning to the day-time general medicine teams.
 Consultations are obtained as needed with other specialties.
-First-year residents have complete charge of the patients they evaluate.
-There are no "private patients."
 When a patient is admitted, the team has full decision-making capabilities.

 As a tertiary care center, the medical center has the full range of cardiology experience under the supervision of board-certified cardiologists, including state-of-the-art diagnostics, an active open heart surgery program and aggressive interventional cardiology.
 The cardiology service averages a census of 8-10, including many with acute myocardial infarction and its complications.
 Teams consist of three residents and a medical student.
-All three residents on this rotation will do five nights of "night float" coverage during which they will care for patients on the service, plus admit new patients.
-Night float coverage will be Monday-Thursday and Saturday nights, all within the same week.
+All three residents on this rotation will do six to seven nights of night coverage during which they will care for patients on the service, plus admit new patients.
+Night coverage will be Sunday-Thursday and Saturday nights, all within the same week.

 Residents gain experience in intubation, ventilator management, central line and arterial line placement, and interpretation of pulmonary function tests.
 The ICU averages 8-10 patients per day.
 Pulmonary teaching conferences are held each weekday.
 Teams consist of three residents and a medical student.
-All three residents on this rotation will do five nights of "night float" coverage during which they will care for ICU patients on the service, plus admit new patients.
-Night float coverage for the ICU will be Monday-Wednesday, as well as Friday-Saturday nights all within the same week.
+All three residents on this rotation will do six to seven nights of night coverage during which they will care for ICU patients on the service, plus admit new patients.
+Night coverage for the ICU will be Sunday-Thursday, as well as Saturday nights all within the same week.

 During this rotation, senior residents have the opportunity to work outside the traditional teaching service model, alongside practicing hospitalists.
 Residents work on an independent daytime admitting service managing their own census of patients under the supervision of hospitalist staff.
 In addition, residents will work with utilization review and billing to enhance understanding of the economic side of medicine.
 Residents will also have responsibilities in Emergency Room/Hospital triage and didactic sessions on Quality Improvement and medical information technology.

 This is a rotation in which the focus is on treating acute medical issues that arise in the hospital.
 Residents cover the hospitalized patients of the GM teams, under the supervision of the in-house hospitalist.
 In addition, the senior resident responds to codes and urgent situations with the emergency response team.
-They also supervise the night medicine intern and admits patients as able.
+They also supervise the night medicine intern and admit patients as able.

 Research/Evidence-Based Medicine/Quality Improvement

 This rotation gives the resident a broad based overview of the research process and will provide a framework for the ACGME required research project.
 Each resident will submit at least one paper for publication or present one poster at a local/regional meeting prior to graduation and the rotation is set up to facilitate that goal.
 The resident will meet with a biostatician to review clinical epidemiological concepts, diagnostic testing and study design.
 This individual will assist in hypothesis development, data collection methods and general analysis techniques for the resident's research project.
 A librarian provides didactic education and support by teaching upper level database searching techniques.
 The evidence-based medicine component of the rotation covers the different levels of evidence and its usefulness in making clinical decisions, how to ask appropriate questions and some of the statistical methods used to evaluate evidence in the medical literature for use at the bedside (odds ratios, positive and negative likelihood ratios, number needed to treat, etc.).
 The quality improvement component includes formal instruction regarding the principles, objectives and processes of quality assessment as well as learning support systems in place to perform quality improvement work within Gundersen.
-Didactic and hands on experience with research work in progress at Gundersen is a second component of this rotation.
+Didactic and hands on experience with research work in progress at Gundersen is an option on this rotation.
 It is felt that this educational experience greatly enhances internal medicine resident's experiences in that it provides a multidisciplinary approach to problem solving.

-During the second and third year, residents see patients at the University of Wisconsin-La Crosse Student Health Service and at an ambulatory women’s health clinic.
+During the second or third year, residents see patients at the University of Wisconsin-La Crosse Student Health Service, Gundersen Urgent Care, and resident continuity clinic.
 Additionally during this eight-week ambulatory block, residents see indigent patients at the St. Clare Health Mission two evenings a week.

 The one month rotation in Emergency Medicine allows residents to see the acute presentation of common and uncommon diseases.
 Residents receive plenty of hands-on experience and are afforded the opportunity to fly on our MedLink Air helicopter on transport and rescue missions.
 One-on-one staff to resident teaching is the norm.

-Working one-on-one with a staff gastroenterologist in the hospital and clinic, the resident is exposed to a wide variety of GI problems and observe numerous GI procedures.
+Working one-on-one with a staff gastroenterologist in the hospital.
+The resident is exposed to a wide variety of GI problems and observe numerous GI procedures.
 This is primarily a consultation service.

 Residents are exposed to a wide variety of inpatient and outpatient hematologic problems on this consultative service.
-Working one-on-one with the staff hematologist, they become proficient in interpreting peripheral smears and bone marrow biopsies.
+Residents work. one-on-one with the staff hematologist and hematology fellow.
+Residents become proficient in interpreting peripheral smears and bone marrow biopsies with the hematopathologist.
 This is a consultation service.

 The Infectious Disease (ID) services average 8-12 hospitalized patients with 12-15 new consults a week.
-Patients with ID problems include those with immunosuppressive states (including a small number of patients with AIDS), complications of diabetes, orthopedic surgery, neurosurgery, other surgical infections and pediatric infections.
-The patients include community-acquired infections, nursing home infections and nosocomial infections.
 Outpatient infectious cases and travel medicine are also seen.
 There is a weekly infectious disease teaching conference.
 Residents have the opportunity to review clinical microbiology both in the lab and in didactic lectures.
 If interested, there is a quarterly ID journal club, a monthly infection control committee meeting and ID research projects.
 The La Crosse area offers unique opportunities to manage patients with tick-borne illnesses including Lyme Disease, Anaplasmosis, and Babesiosis.

 Residents gain experience in performing and understanding the neurological examination, understanding indications for diagnostic techniques and learning to use and interpret MRI, EEG, EMG and CNS-CT scans.
 The daily census is six to eight patients on this inpatient consultative service.

 Residents learn to stage patients and become involved in research protocols and traditional modes of treatment for common and uncommon forms of cancer.
 This rotation is primarily outpatient based although some consultative inpatient experience can occur.
-Emotional needs of patients and families and palliative care, including pain medication, are emphasized.
+Emotional needs of patients and families, palliative care, and symptom management are emphasized.

 The emphasis is on common out-patient rheumatologic conditions.
-Residents see one new patient daily, along with follow-up appointments and inpatient consults.
+Residents average two new patients daily in rheumatology clinic, along with follow-up appointments and inpatient consults as requested.
 Objectives include mastery of the musculoskeletal exam and joint aspiration/injection techniques.
 The education program includes one-on-one teaching, and a self-study program.